mohawk2/sw-turnkey/README.md

 ## Example 1: Single-Page App

+See in the supplied directory `sample-app` for the actual files.

 Imagine you have a single-page app (SPA) with a button that you click and it says "Hi".
 You want that to work offline!